sugaroverflow/API-GhostBus/README.md

 python app.py
 ```

-You'll probably need [https://www.python.org/](python) and [https://github.com/pypa/pip](pip)
+You'll probably need [python](https://www.python.org/) and [pip](https://github.com/pypa/pip)

 ###Usage

-You can use this for any GTFS feed from the [http://bustime.mta.info/wiki/Developers/SIRIVehicleMonitoring](SIRI API)
+You can use this for any GTFS feed from the [SIRI API](http://bustime.mta.info/wiki/Developers/SIRIVehicleMonitoring)
 ```
 response = urllib2.urlopen('the-API-call-URL')
 ```